valtido/sentry-docs/src/collections/_documentation/clients/java/agent.md

 You will still need to install and configure the [Sentry Java SDK]({%- link _documentation/clients/java/index.md -%}).
 In addition, **you must set the** `stacktrace.app.packages` option.
 Only exceptions that contain at least one frame from your application will be processed by the agent.
 You can find details about this option [on the configuration page]({%- link _documentation/clients/java/config.md -%}#in-application-stack-frames).

-With the SDK configured the agent should automatically enhance your events where applicable.
+With the SDK configured, the agent should automatically enhance your events where applicable.

 ![Example of local variable state in the Sentry UI]({% asset java-agent.png @path %})